 The Digital division is reserved for online-only enterprises that are powered by their own staff and content.

-Q: You have categories that are open to all platforms and sizes such as International, Personal Finance, Real Estate, Innovation and Technology.
+Q: You have some categories that are open to all platforms and sizes such as Energy, Government, Health Care Personal Finance, Real Estate, Innovation and Technology.
 How come?

 Q. Can freelancers enter the Best in Business contest?

 A. Yes.
 Freelancers who enter must be SABEW members.
 The entry process for freelancers is a little more complicated, so contact the staff in Phoenix (firstname.lastname@example.org or 602-496-7862) and we’ll walk you through it.

 Q. When will I find out if I won?